 - Economic Equality

-What lessons can we learn from Martin Luther King Jr?
+What life lessons can we learn from Martin Luther King Jr?

 What can we learn from Martin Luther King?